yui-mhcp/text_to_speech/README.md

 2. Go to the root of this repository : `cd text_to_speech`
 3. Install requirements : `pip install -r requirements.txt`
 4. Open `text_to_speech` notebook and follow the instruction !

+You also have to install `ffmpeg` for audio loading / saving.

 ## TO-DO list :